py-pdf/fpdf2/docs/TextRegion.md

 * You can use the region instance as a context manager for filling, but you don't have to
   * When used as a context manager, you can change all text styling parameters within that context, and they will be used by the added text, but won't leak to the surroundings
   * For adding text with the already existing settings, just use the region instance as is.
+* Within a region, paragraphs can be inserted.
+The primary purpose of a paragraph is to apply a different horizontal alignment than the surrounding text.
+(Other features like top/bottom spacing or first-line indent may be added later.)
 * Once all the desired text is collected to fill a shape or a set of columns, you can call its `.render()` method to actually do so.

 ### Text Start Position ###

-When rendering, the vertical start position of the text will be either at the lowest point out of the current y position, the top of the region (if it has a defined top), or the top margin of the page.
+When rendering, the vertical start position of the text will be at the lowest one out of the current y position, the top of the region (if it has a defined top), or the top margin of the page.
 The horizontal start position will either at the current x position or at the left edge of the region, whichever is further to the right.
 In both horizontal and vertical positioning, regions with multiple columns may follow additional rules and restrictions.

 ### Interaction between Regions ###